Rayleigh, Essex

-Rayleigh /ˈreɪliː/ is a market town and civil parish in the Rochford District of Essex, England, between Chelmsford and Southend-on-Sea, 32 mi east of central London.
-It had a population of 32,150 at the 2011 census.
+Rayleigh /ˈreɪliː/ is a market town and civil parish in the Rochford District, Essex, England.
+It lies between Chelmsford and Southend-on-Sea, 32 mi east of central London.
+At the 2021 census, the parish had a population of 32,248 and the built-up area had 32,380.

 Toponymy

 The name Rayleigh is Old English in origin deriving from rǣge ('female roe-deer or she-goat') and lēah ('clearing').
 Therefore, the name means overall 'wood or clearing of the wild she-goats or roe-deer".